bergzand/RIOT/examples/suit_update/README.md

 updated with new payloads.
 These act as a demonstrator for the SUIT capabilities.

+The steps described here show how to use SUIT manifests to deliver content updates to a RIOT instance.
+The full workflow is described, including the setup of simple infrastructure.

+The steps are as follow: First the network configuration is done.
+A CoAP server is started to host the files for the RIOT instance.
+The necessary keys to sign the manifest with are generated.
+After this the RIOT native instance is compiled and launched.
+With this infrastructure running, the content and the manifest is generated.
+Finally the RIOT instance is instructed to fetch the manifest and update the storage location with the content.

 ### Workflow

 While the above examples use make targets to create and submit the manifest,